vuejs/vue-cli-wiki/Roadmap.md

 * [ ] Migrate the CI to GitHub Actions
 	* [ ] Should test against multiple Node.js versions
 * [ ] Add E2E tests that include a package publishing process (to a local npm registry)
+* [ ] Eliminate circular dependencies in the codebase
 * [ ] :muscle: Gradually migrate the codebase to TypeScript

 ## Vue 3 Support